CamaraLab/RayleighSelection/examples/mnist_example.md

 MNIST Example
 ================

-#### Calculate the Combinatorial Laplacian score of pixels on a nerve complex created by TDA mapper run on the MNIST dataset
+#### Calculate the combinatorial Laplacian score of pixels on a nerve complex created by TDA mapper run on the MNIST dataset

 ``` r
 library(RayleighSelection)